zuixjs/zuix/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of ZUIX will generally not be accepted unless discussed via the [issue tracker](https://github.com/genielabs/zuix/issues).
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of zUIx will generally not be accepted unless discussed via the [issue tracker](https://github.com/genielabs/zuix/issues).

 #### **Do you intend to add a new feature or change an existing one?**